PrayujaTeli/Blog/Git.md

 #### Rebasing Pros and Cons <br/>

 #### Pros: <br/>
-& bull;Code history is simplified, linear and readable.<br/>
+1. Code history is simplified, linear and readable.<br/>
-& bull;Manipulating a single commit history is easier than a history of many separate feature branches with its additional commits.<br/>
+2. Manipulating a single commit history is easier than a history of many separate feature branches with its additional commits.<br/>
-& bull;Clean, clear commit messages make it better to track a bug or when a feature was introduced.<br/>
+3. Clean, clear commit messages make it better to track a bug or when a feature was introduced.<br/>

 #### Cons: <br/>

-& #8594;Rebasing doesn't work with pull requests, because you can't see what minor changes someone made.
+1. Rebasing doesn't work with pull requests, because you can't see what minor changes someone made.
 Rewriting of history is bad for teamwork!<br/>
-It requires more work when dealing with conflicts.
-Using rebase to keep your feature branch updated requires that you resolve similar conflicts again and again.<br/>& #8594;
+2. It requires more work when dealing with conflicts.
+Using rebase to keep your feature branch updated requires that you resolve similar conflicts again and again.<br/>
-While with merging, once you solve the conflicts, you're set.
-You have to resolve the conflict in the order they were created to continue the rebase.<br/>& #8594;
+3. While with merging, once you solve the conflicts, you're set.
+You have to resolve the conflict in the order they were created to continue the rebase.<br/>

 #### How to do it<br/>
 Rebase the feature branch onto the master branch using the following commands.<br/>